Ever since he was a child Sawada Tsunayoshi had had the worst luck with animals.

 Later that same year, the year Reborn finished growing and middle school started, was also the year Tsuna made his very first friends.

 He’d been in the same school as these people since elementary, so in a way he already knew them.
-But he’d never really been in a situation where he’d had to talk to them though, and so, being the socially shy person that he was, never did.
+He’d never really been in a situation where he’d had to talk to them though, and so, being the socially shy person that he was, never did.

 Then, one Sunday while taking Reborn on his morning walk, he ran into Sasagawa Kyoko.